swapanroy/The-Panchatantra-A-Timeless-Collection/README.md

     ```

 ## Future Roadmap
-- **Custom Stories**: Allow kids to create their own avatars and star in the fables.
+- **Voice Input**: Allow kids to dictate their story ideas instead of typing.
-- **Multi-language Support**: Translate stories and audio into Hindi, Spanish, and French using Gemini's translation capabilities.
+- **Multi-language Support**: Translate stories and audio into Hindi, Spanish, and French on the fly.
-- **Interactive Quizzes**: Simple questions at the end to test comprehension.
+- **Character Consistency**: Use advanced prompting or LoRA adapters to keep the "Main Character" visually identical across all 5 scenes.

 ---
 *Built for the Google AI Hackathon by Swapan Roy.*